15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Photo Credit: Alexandrea Sumuel

+The Louvre Museum is quite a museum, housing over 380,000 art objects and artifacts.
 If you’re a fan of art, then you’ll want to get tickets to go inside this masterpiece!
-The Lourve Museum is the most-visited museum in the world and is where the Mona Lisa lives!
-Also, be sure to take a walk around the courtyard at night.
-The main pyramid will light up offering spectacular options for photography lovers.
+The Louvre Museum is the most-visited museum in the world and is where the Mona Lisa lives!
+You’ll have to practice patience with this museum as lines are long and the museum gets crowded.

 Photo Credit: Alexandrea Sumuel